-Eight major-leaguers died while serving in World War I.i The second of these casualties, Eddie Grant, had the longest playing career and is also well remembered because he received a plaque in center field at the Polo Grounds.
+Eight major-leaguers died while serving in World War I.i The third of these casualties, Eddie Grant, had the longest playing career and is also well remembered because he received a plaque in center field at the Polo Grounds.
 The shortest career on this list belonged to Alexander Thomson Burr, a pitcher who played just one inning in center field for the New York Yankees on April 21, 1914.
-The Williams College alumnus played just one professional season and then went back to school.
+The Williams College alumnus played just one professional season and then went into business.
 After entering the U.S. Army Air Service, he was killed in an airplane accident on October 12, 1918.

 In November 1913, a nearby newspaper, the Meriden Morning Record, wrote a feature full of praise for "the pride of Choate School," looking ahead to the prospects for his collegiate career.
 The article said, "His record for 1912 was one to be proud of, but in 1913 his performances were even more spectacular."
 To summarize, as a senior Burr allowed no earned runs and only 32 hits in 11 games, with 185 strikeouts and just 18 walks.
 The Morning Record added, "He was the biggest man at Choate this year as its leading athlete."iv